slatedocs/slate/source/includes/_msgregs.md

 **Format**:      "The event subscription was removed successfully."
 **Severity**:    OK
 **Resolution**:  None.
+### MessageId: iLO.{version}.ExtendedInfo
+Indicates that extended information is available.
+**Format**:      "See @Message.ExtendedInfo for more information."
+**Severity**:    OK
+**Resolution**:  See @Message.ExtendedInfo for more information.
+### MessageId: iLO.{version}.FWFlashSuccessTPMOverrideEnabled
+A Trusted Module is  detected in this system.
+If you have not performed the proper OS encryption procedures, you will lose access to your data if recovery key is not available.
+Recommended procedure is to suspend encryption software prior to System ROM or Option ROM firmware flash.
+TPMOverrideFlag is enabled and firmware flash initiated.
+**Format**:      "CAUTION: A Trusted Module is detected in this system.
+Updating the System ROM or Option Card Firmware may have impact to measurements stored in the TM and may have impact to security functionality on the platform which depends on these measurements."
+**Severity**:    OK
+**Resolution**:  None.
+### MessageId: iLO.{version}.FWFlashSuccessTrustedModuleOverrideEnabled
+A Trusted Module (type unspecified) is installed in the system and TPMOverrideFlag is enabled.
+Firmware flash initiated.
+**Format**:      "CAUTION: A Trusted Module (type unspecified) has been detected in this system.
+If you have not performed the proper OS encryption procedures, you will lose access to your data if recovery key is not available.
+Recommended procedure for Microsoft Windows(R) BitLocker(TM) is to "suspend" BitLocker prior to System ROM or Option ROM firmware flash."
+**Severity**:    OK
+**Resolution**:  None.
+### MessageId: iLO.{version}.FWFlashTPMOverrideFlagRequired
+A Trusted Module is  detected in this system.
+Failure to perform proper OS encryption procedures will result in loss of access to your data if recovery key is not available.
+Recommended procedure is to suspend encryption software prior to System ROM or Option ROM firmware flash.
+If you do not have your recovery key or have not suspended encryption software, cancel this firmware upload.
+Failure to follow these instructions will result in loss of access to your data.
+To continue with firmware flash TPMOverrideFlag is required.
+**Format**:      "CAUTION: A Trusted Module is detected in this system.
+Updating the System ROM or Option Card Firmware may have impact to measurements stored in the TM and may have impact to security functionality on the platform which depends on these measurements."
+**Severity**:    Warning
+**Resolution**:  Please set the TPMOverrideFlag to true and try again.
+### MessageId: iLO.{version}.FWFlashTrustedModuleOverrideFlagRequired
+A Trusted Module (type unspecified) is installed in the system, TPMOverrideFlag is required for firmware flash to proceed.
+**Format**:      "CAUTION: A Trusted Module (type unspecified) has been detected in this system.
+Failure to perform proper OS encryption procedures will result in loss of access to your data if recovery key is not available.
+Recommended procedure for Microsoft Windows(R) BitLocker(TM) is to "suspend" BitLocker prior to System ROM or Option ROM firmware flash.
+If you do not have your recovery key or have not suspended BitLocker, exit this flash: Failure to follow these instructions will result in loss of access to your data."
+**Severity**:    Warning
+**Resolution**:  Please set the TPMOverrideFlag to true and try again.
 ### MessageId: iLO.{version}.FirmwareFlashAlreadyInProgress
 A firmware upgrade operation is already in progress.
 **Format**:      "A firmware flash operation is already in progress."